paritytech/statemint/README.md

 The deposits and fees in the Statemint runtime are set to 10% of the levels of the Relay Chain.
 That is, generally speaking, transaction fees should be approximately\* 1/10 of what they would be on the Relay Chain (and likewise for deposits such as proxy and multisig).
-The exception here is the _existential deposit,_ which remains equivalent to the Relay Chain's for user sanity.
+The _existential deposit_ will also be 1/10 of its Relay Chain value.

 \* They will not be exactly 1/10.
 Parachains have lower weight limits per block than the Relay Chain, and fees change depending on block fullness.
 So if Statemint blocks are more full than the